Wilson Meng, Ph.D.Associate Professor

 Wilson Meng received his Ph.D. in Pharmaceutical Sciences from the University of Southern California.
 After completing a postdoctoral fellowship at the UCLA School of Medicine, he joined Duquesne University in 2001.
 He is currently Associate Professor of Pharmaceutical Sciences.
 He is also Visiting Scholar at the Molecular Biosensor and Imaging Center at Carnegie Mellon University.
 He has served as grant reviewers for the National Institutes of Health, The Wellcome Trust (UK), and the National Science Foundation.
 He is a member of the editorial board for the Journal of Pharmaceutical Innovation (Springer), and regularly reviews manuscripts for Biomaterials and International Journal of Pharmaceutics.
 From 2003 to 2007 he served on the AAPS Student/Post Doc Outreach and Development (SPOD) Committee.
 He graduated from the University of Maryland School of Pharmacy and practiced community pharmacy in Maryland and California.

-Research foci: Design and characterization of bioinspired DNA/protein delivery systems to modulate immune functions
+Research foci: Design and characterization of inspired drug delivery systems to modulate immune functions

-My group has developed particles that combine the polymer PLGA and the polycation O10H6 as nucleic acid delivery systems (Chamarthy et al, 2003, 2004; Kovacs et al, 2005; Zheng et al, 2006; Jia et al, 2006, 2008; Kovacs et al 2009).
+The Meng group has developed particles that combine the polymer PLGA and the polycation O10H6 as nucleic acid delivery systems (Chamarthy et al, 2003, 2004; Kovacs et al, 2005; Zheng et al, 2006; Jia et al, 2006, 2008; Kovacs et al 2009).
 These studies support the notion that PLGA can be used in the context of generating tolerogenic dendritic cells.
-We are testing PLGA-O10H6 particles to deliver the interleukin-10 gene in a mouse transplant model (funded by NIH).
-In collaboration with Nick Giannoukakis (Pitt) we have formulated PLGA particles loaded with immune active factors to suppress asthmatic inflammation (US patent pending) and to delay the onset of type-I diabetes in mice (funded by JDRF).
-Working with Lisa Weiland (Pitt) and Eric Freeman (VTech), we have constructed a mathematical model predictive of amine-induced endosomal burst (Freeman et al, 2010, 2012).
-Together with Mat Saunders and Alan Waggoner at Carnegie Mellon we are developing injectable biosensors for drug delivery applications.
-We maintain an interest in T cell epitope prediction (Joseph et al, 2007).
-More recently, my group has characterized injectable peptidic membranes (functionalized EAK16-II) to extend the accumulation of antibodies in tumors (Zheng et al, 2011; funded by PA-CURE).
-In many of these projects we work closely with our Duquesne chemistry colleague Ellen Gawalt.
+The group is testing PLGA-O10H6 particles to deliver the interleukin-10 gene in a mouse transplant model (funded by NIH).
+In collaboration with Nick Giannoukakis (Pitt) the group has formulated PLGA particles loaded with immune active factors to suppress asthmatic inflammation (US patent pending) and to delay onset of type-I diabetes in mice (funded by JDRF).
+Working with Lisa Weiland (Pitt) and Eric Freeman (VTech), the group constructed a mathematical model predictive of amine-induced endosomal burst (Freeman et al, 2010, 2012).
+Together with Mat Saunders and Alan Waggoner at Carnegie Mellon, the group is developing injectable biosensors for drug delivery applications (Saunders et al, 2013).
+The group maintains an interest in MHC bioinfomatics/T cell epitope prediction (Joseph et al, 2007).
+The group has characterized injectable peptidic membranes (functionalized EAK16-II) to extend the accumulation of antibodies in tumors (Zheng et al, 2011; Wen et al, 2013, 2014; funded by PA-CURE).
+In many of these projects the group works closely with Duquesne chemistry professor Ellen Gawalt.

 JDRF 17-2012-348 (Co-PI: Meng; PI: Giannoukakis of Children's Hospital of Pittsburgh); 9/1/2012-8/30/2014; Subcontract award $99,134